“The important thing is to participate”.

 Like in English boxing, we find the two variants: educational or recreational (where we touch the opponent) and combat (where we hit the opponent).

 From a purely technical point of view, there is no age limitation for recreational boxing, however, there is a limit in combat boxing.

 You can compete in combat boxing until the age of 40.
 The maximum age has been put in place by the International Boxing Association (AIBA) to protect boxers.
 Once you’ve reached the age of 34 and until 40 years old you can participate in the masters’ category.
 The only differences are that you have to have a medical every year and your coach has to match you with opponents between 34 and 40 years old as well.

-After 40 years old, it will still be possible to switch to leisure boxing and continue to put your gloves to use in training and competing recreationally.
+After 40 years old, it will still be possible to switch to leisure boxing and continue to put your gloves to use in training and by competing recreationally.

 It is, therefore, altogether possible to register in a boxing club at more than 50 years old and participate in boxing.

 In Muay Thai the UKMF (United Kingdom Muay Thai Federation) governs the sport in the UK.
 Concerning competition regulations, the UKMF sets an age limit of 35 years for amateurs.
 The Junior division is from 15-18yrs and the Senior division is from 17-35 years.